camille-004/my-interview-prep/microsoft_acing_ai_questions.md

 - Comparing the sample and population: Compare categorical variable with the chi-square test, and numerical variables with the KS-test.
 Both statistical tests work under the null hypothesis that the sample has the same distribution as the population.
 - Since a sample is made by many columns and we want all of them to be significant, we can reject the null hypothesis is the $p$-value of at least one of the tests is lower than the confidence level.
 We want every column to pass the significance test in order to accept the sample as valid.

+## Rainy Seattle Probability
-## Three friends in Seattle told you it's rainy.
+**Three friends in Seattle told you it's rainy.
 Each has a probability of 1/3 of lying.
 What's the probability that Seattle is actually rainy?
-Assume a prior probability of 0.25 for Seattle being rainy.
+Assume a prior probability of 0.25 for Seattle being rainy.***

 For Seattle to be rainy, our friends have to be telling the truth, of which there is a probability of 2/3.
 So, we should simply find the probability that Seattle is rainy and our friends are telling the truth.